 7. Digestive problems:

 If you have a problem with your digestion, even after eating healthy food, then your poor blood circulation could be behind this.
-Just like other organs in your body, your digestive systems require a proper blood supply to function at their best.
+Just like other organs in your body, your digestive systems require a proper blood supply to function at its best.
 When this doesn’t happen, you may face digestive issues.

 8. Chest pain or discomfort: